 This same updated design enables another new feature: active noise cancelling.
 The Apple AirPods Pro can actively cancel noise, something we haven’t yet seen from previous Apple earbuds.
 This is a huge leap forward for Apple as it keeps listeners safe by protecting their hearing.
 How?
 Well, you’re less likely to increase the loudness of your music because the ANC technology is doing plenty of heavy lifting to hush your surroundings.
 When using non-noise cancelling earbuds you’re more inclined to drown out background noise by increasing music loudness.
 Exposing your ears to 85dB or louder for long periods of time puts you at risk for noise-induced hearing loss.

-Yes, the AirPods Pro are more durable than their predecessors and received an IPX4 water-resistant rating.
-Although plenty of gym-goers use older AirPods to workout, water damage isn’t covered by the warranty.
+The AirPods Pro are more durable than their predecessors and received an IPX4 water-resistant rating.
+While plenty of gym-goers use older AirPods to exercise, water damage isn’t covered by the warranty.
 If you happen to short-circuit the old AirPods due to sweat, you’re out of luck, which isn’t the case with the Pro version.
-The new fit also helps when exercising because the ‘buds are more likely to remain secure in your ears, something we had difficulty maintaining with the original design of Apple’s true wireless earbuds.
+The new fit also helps when exercising because the buds are more likely to stay in place.

 Related: Best true wireless workout earbuds